fintual-oss/fintual-clapes/02_portfolio_simulator/README.md

 This module generates feasible portfolio trajectories that comply with CVaR glidepath constraints using the Hit-and-Run algorithm.
 For each glidepath curve from step 01, it creates multiple portfolio trajectories where each month's portfolio satisfies the CVaR limit for that month.

+**Key Feature**: Each month uses a **single randomly selected scenario** (not averaged), ensuring all portfolios in that month face the same market condition for fair comparison.

 ## What Does This Module Do?

 **Input**: CVaR glidepath curves (from step 01) + Historical asset returns